In the Community

 Operation Military Upgrade:

 Our staff at Threat Suppression have to travel extensively each year.
 Several of our personnel have elite status with the airlines because of the high number of flights they complete each year.
 Along with elite status come frequent upgrades to first class.
 Our personnel have a standing policy to donate their first class seat to any member in military uniform.
-Since 2012, our personnel have provided first class seats to more than 75 military personnel.
-Without hesitation, our personnel give up their first class seats to often take middle seats in the rear of the aircraft.
+Since 2012, our personnel have provided first class seats to hundreds of military personnel.
+Without hesitation, our personnel give up their first class seats to military personnel.

 Donation of New Ballistic Protective Equipment:

-Threat Suppression staff have donated more than $40,000.00 worth of new ballistic threat level IIIA vest to police departments and fire departments.
+Threat Suppression staff have donated more than $40,000.00 worth of new ballistic vests to police departments and fire departments.
 In these cases, these departments did not have the money to afford vests and relied on the donation by Threat Suppression to equip their personnel.

 Donation of Medical Equipment: